 - Yellow onion – No hearty soup does without onion, like this pumpkin soup.

-- Garlic – The garlic goes so well with the onion and makes for an extra savoury soup.
+- Garlic – The garlic goes so well with the onion and makes for an extra savory soup.

 - Vegetable oil – I use a neutral-tasting oil like rapeseed oil, but you can also use olive oil.